CanonicalLtd/maas-docs/en/intro-concepts.md

 setup is to have a rack controller in each data centre server rack.

 Both the region controller and the rack controller can be scaled-out as well as made highly available.
-See [MAAS HA](manage-ha.md) for high availability.
+See [MAAS HA][maas-ha] for high availability.

 ### Machines